- Never use punishments or threats. If you get frustrated, take a deep breath and try again later.

 - Give your child control.
 Refusals are about the natural need for control.
 Giving choices — inside and outside of the bathroom — will increase cooperation over the long run.

-- A power struggle means “Back Off.”
-To help them learn to be in control of their body, let your child learn at their own pace.
+- A power struggle means “Back off.”
+To help him learn to be in control of his body, let your Potty Partner learn at his own pace.
 Take a break for a few weeks.

 - Boost fruits and veggies.
 Constipation is the hidden enemy of potty training, and painful poops can trigger resistance.
 Healthy, fiber-rich food can help if you think your child might be constipated.

 - Use a little reverse psychology.
-Try this game: Tell your child that you have to go potty, and that you get to go first.
-They just may try to be the winner of the potty race!
+Try this game: Tell your Potty Partner that you have to go potty, and that you get to go first.
+She just may try to be the winner of the potty race!